The Forgotten (2004 film): Plot

 Telly Paretta grieves the loss of her son Sam, who died 14 months prior in a plane crash.
 She holds regular vigils in his undisturbed bedroom, visits his grave, and meets with a therapist to deal with her grief, though her husband, Jim, wants to move on.

 Returning from work one afternoon, Telly finds that her photo album of Sam no longer contains his photos.
 Furious, she confronts Jim for trying to forget, but her husband shocks her with a counter accusation: That she is, in actuality, delusional and that they have never had a son.

 Hurt, Telly begins reaching out to acquaintances to confirm Sam's existence; however, her friend Eliot doesn't appear to believe in Sam's existence despite her closeness to him.
 Looking for concrete evidence, Dr. Munce, her therapist, meets with her and Jim.
 She is told that she was pregnant, but that she miscarried and "Sam" is her delusional fantasy about how her life would have been different if he had lived.
 He recommends that she be sent to a hospital, but she runs away.

 Fleeing and still adamant that Sam is real, she locates her neighbor Ash, whose daughter Lauren was Sam's friend and died in the same crash.
 She finds Lauren's drawings underneath wallpaper in Ash's apartment, and tries to convince him they were made by his daughter.
 However, he claims he never had a daughter and calls the police.
 Shaken by Telly's certainty, Ash looks again at the drawings and remembers his daughter.

 Chasing after Telly, he rescues her from the police and they go into hiding, pursued by NSA agents.
 On the run, they speculate about who would have the power, resources, and motive to want to make them forget about their children.
+Telly visits Jim, but he doesn't remember her.

 Telly and Ash capture and threaten a pursuing agent, who reluctantly reveals that he and other agents are merely helping "them" in order to protect humankind.
 Without warning, the roof of the house blows off and the agent, along with the roof, is sucked into the sky—presumably taken by "them"—and Telly and Ash flee.